This is a transcription of an audio lecture:

 The Bhavachakra is a fundamental symbol of the Eastern traditions.
 It represents not only the six kingdoms of different beings, but Pratityasamutpada, which is on the outer ring as the chain of causality of all things.
 The center ring represents the transmigration of the Consciousness through levels of existence.
 The very heart shows the three causes of suffering: ignorance, craving, and aversion.

 Both of these maps talk about exact same thing from a slightly different angle.
 Both of them are maps of your soul.
-They also reflect the exterior world, all the beings that migrate through nature: angels and devils, spirits, gods, demigods.
+They also reflect the exterior world, all the beings that migrate through nature: angels, demons, spirits, gods, demigods.
 All of that is represented here.
 But that does not mean anything to us.
-What should mean something to us is who are, where are we going, how we can change for the better.
+What should mean something to us is who we are, where are we going, how we can change for the better.
 These maps reflect that.
 They can teach us that.
 Most significantly, they represent the potential to change.

 Nothing remains the same.
 Everything depends on cause and effect.
 If you want to rise up to a higher level of being, you only need to act in the way that creates that result.